Hermes777/stock_predicter/README.md

 # stock_predicter
-a stock predicter using hidden markov model or rnn
+a stock predicter using hidden markov model